-I have a family living in Hereford, UK.
-Seeing how desperate the situation was, they consulted us about the possibility of continuing my education in England.
+Fortunately, I had family who lived in Hereford, UK.
+Seeing how desperate my situation was, they consulted my family in Iran about the possibility of continuing my education in England.

-Studying in the UK would present my parents with a very high financial and emotional cost, but my parents prepared themselves for this sacrifice, realising how significant education was for my personal and psychological development.
-In 1996, I obtained my Student Visa six months after my application and an interview at the British Embassy in Nicosia, Cyprus, since the British Embassy in Tehran was closed at the time.
+My studying in the UK would present my parents with a very high financial and emotional cost, but they lovingly prepared themselves for this sacrifice, realising how significant education was for my personal and emotional development.
+In 1996, I obtained my student visa six months after my application, and had an interview at the British Embassy in Nicosia, Cyprus.
+At the time, the British Embassy in Tehran was closed.

-Coming from a very close-knit family, moving away hurt me more than I had prepared myself for and the feelings of homesickness ran deep.
-The daily interactions with the friendly staff at the College and the living arrangements with fellow students created a substitute family, albeit in an unrealistic, protective and sheltered environment.
-The specialised and accessible campus deluded me with an independence, alien to me even six years earlier.
-That said The ‘Blind College’ in Hereford, as it was known amongst students, provided a safe and comfortable space to develop my potential and gain confidence, something that I had longed for.
+Coming from a very close-knit family, moving away hurt me more than I had prepared myself for, and the feelings of homesickness ran deep.
+My daily interactions with the friendly staff at the College, and my living arrangements with fellow students, created a substitute family for me, albeit in an environment that was ultimately an unrealistic, protective and sheltered one.
+The specialised and accessible campus deluded me with a feeling of complete independence, which had been alien to me six years earlier.
+That said, The ‘Blind College’ in Hereford, as it was known amongst students, provided a safe and comfortable space for me to develop my potential and gain confidence, something that I had longed for before.

-Funding the impossibly high college tuition fee was also a big burden for my family.
-For my final two years at college as well as receiving contributions from my family, my aunt and I started applying to charitable educational trusts to help me with the funding.
-I was awarded different amounts of bursaries by various trusts as well as a discretionary award from the college.
-This is how I managed to complete my college years and then start an undergraduate course at Staffordshire University in History of Art, Architecture and Design.
+Funding the impossibly high college tuition fees was also a big burden for my family.
+During my final two years, although I was still receiving contributions from my parents, my aunt and I started applying to charitable educational trusts to help with funding.
+I was awarded bursaries of different amounts by various trusts, as well as a discretionary award from the College.
+This is how I managed to complete my college years and then progress to an undergraduate course at Staffordshire University in History of Art, Architecture and Design.